Recent Advances in the Genetics of Attention Deficit Hyperactivity Disorder

 I am a child and adolescent psychiatrist with research interests in the biological underpinnings of Attention Deficit Hyperactivity Disorder and related conditions.
 My particular interests are concerned with the genetics of hyperactivity and attention disorders.
 In addition to searching for susceptibility genes, a further research aim is to identify meaningful biological phenotypes for ADHD, which may assist gene identification strategies.
 I am part of the international ADHD molecular genetic consortium and collaborate with a number of other research groups including the neuropsychiatric genetics groups in Trinity College Dublin and University of Wales, College of Medicine.

-Writer, H. (2007, October 3).
+Staff, H. (2007, October 3).
 Recent Advances in the Genetics of Attention Deficit Hyperactivity Disorder, HealthyPlace.
-Retrieved on 2019, September 17 from https://www.healthyplace.com/adhd/articles/recent-advances-in-the-genetics-of-attention-deficit-hyperactivity-disorder
+Retrieved on 2023, September 21 from https://www.healthyplace.com/adhd/articles/recent-advances-in-the-genetics-of-attention-deficit-hyperactivity-disorder